nomisRev/kategory-annotations/README.md

 ### Current status

-We are analyzing @implicit annotations in code and generating kotlin files at compile time.
+* We are analyzing @implicit annotations in code and generating kotlin files at compile time.
+* We are generating a double version of the annotated class and excluding the original one from compilation using Gradle, so the user can only reference the generated one when using it.

 Tests would still need to be tweaked to mock the sources dir path we are using know, otherwise they crash with a NPE.

 ### Composition for the time being